 A diver medic is a member of the dive team who is trained in advanced first aid (as opposed to a diving doctor).
 IMCA audits and approves diver medic training providers to assist members in the absence of any existing international scheme.

 Approval of training courses

 IMCA-recognised training providers are audited in accordance with the IMCA scheme for recognition of diver medic training: Guidance for training establishments.

-Recognition is available to schools based anywhere in the world which can satisfy the requirements of the scheme, provided there is a business requirement from our membership for a school in the region.
+Recognition is available to schools based anywhere in the world which can satisfy the requirements of the scheme and provided there is a business requirement from our membership for a school in the region.

 Validity of training certificates

 As part of the recognition scheme, IMCA defines acceptance criteria for individuals to be able to sit initial and refresher courses.

 Training establishments offering IMCA-approved diver medic training courses issue certificates which are valid for a two-year period.
 ‘Renewal’ is required as follows: